rafalbielec/fxexchange/README.md

 ## Unit and Integration tests

-The solution also features a separate xunit test project which contains unit tests and an integration tests.
+The solution also features a separate xunit test project which contains unit tests and integration tests.

 ![Test coverage](coverage.png?raw=true "JetBrains Test Coverage")